Anderson Island Park & Recreation District

 Section 11: Pets and Other Domestic Animals

-Dogs, other pets, horses and domestic animals are generally prohibited upon and within properties of the Anderson Island Park & Recreation District, with the following exceptions:
+Dogs, other pets, horses and domestic animals are generally prohibited upon and within properties of the Anderson Island Park & Recreation District – including being left unattended in a vehicle – with the following exceptions:

 1. Service animals, including guide or signal dogs or other animals individually trained to do work or perform tasks for an individual with a disability are permitted in all parks and facilities, as are dogs used by law enforcement or other public safety personnel.